 The reciter in a TB9100 receive-only base station differs only in the absence of a Transmit enable feature license.
 (The TB8100 receive-only reciter is a hardware variant with no transmit capability.)
 Accordingly, the calibration software reports the reciter type as standard.
-You need to carry out receiverrelated calibration procedures, but you can also carry out those that apply to the exciter, if desired.
+You need to carry out receiver-related calibration procedures.
+Procedures related to the exciter can be carried out but serve no purpose.

-Analog Gateway Calibration
+P25 Console Gateway Calibration

-The current analog gateway is effectively a reciter without feature licenses for transmitting and receiving.
+The current P25 Console Gateway is effectively a reciter without feature licenses for transmitting and receiving.
 Accordingly, the calibration software reports the reciter type as standard.
 You need to carry out procedures that relate to the analog line.
-You can also carry out those that apply to the receiver and the exciter, if desired.
+Procedures related to the exciter and receiver can be carried out but serve no purpose.